google/perfetto/docs/instrumentation/track-events.md

 - **Flows**, which are used to connect related slices that span different tracks together.
 For example, if an image file is first loaded from the network and then decoded on a thread pool, a flow event can be used to highlight its path through the system.
-(Not fully implemented yet).

 The [Perfetto UI](https://ui.perfetto.dev) has built in support for track events, which provides a useful way to quickly visualize the internal